box/developer.box.com/guides/tooling/cli/quick-start/create-jwt-app.md

 <Message warning>

-It is critical you place the file to a location where it will not be inadvertently deleted or moved.
-If this occurs you will need to repeat the steps below to reconfigure the CLI to point to the file.
+It is critical you place the file in a location where it will not be inadvertently deleted or moved.
+If this occurs you will need to repeat the step 2 to reconfigure the CLI.

 </Message>